VSKut/My-MacOS/README.md

 - [Disk Drill](https://www.cleverfiles.com/) - Disk Drill: The best data recovery software for Mac OS X. Recover deleted or lost data from any storage device, iOS and Android.
 Free scanning.
 - [WhatSize](http://whatsizemac.com/) - WhatSize is an application that allows you to quickly view and manage disk space usage and speed up your Mac.
 - [TeamViewer](https://www.teamviewer.com/en/) - Remote desktop access solutions by TeamViewer: connect to remote computers, provide remote support & collaborate online ➤ Free for personal use!
-- [Microsoft NTFS for Mac](https://www.paragon-software.com/home/ntfs-mac/) - Boost Your Mac with Paragon File System Link.
-Read/write Microsoft NTFS files on your Mac for free.
-- [Go2Shell](http://zipzapmac.com/Go2Shell) - Opens a terminal window to the current directory in Finder.
 - [IP Scanner](https://itunes.apple.com/il/app/ip-scanner/id404167149) - IP Scanner for Macintosh scans your local area network to determine the identity of all machines and internet devices on the LAN.
 Powerful results, yet easy and intuitive to use.
 - [Debookee](https://debookee.com/) - Debookee is the simplest & most powerful network traffic analyzer for macOS
 - [Parallels Desktop](https://www.parallels.com/products/desktop/) - #1 choice of Mac users.
 Run Windows applications like Microsoft Office, Internet Explorer, Visual Studio, QuickBooks and more without rebooting.